michael-betz/espirgbani_pio/README.md

   * USB-PD powered.
 Can drive the two 64 x 32 panels at full brightness.
 The LED turns on if PD negotiation succeeded.
 Otherwise the clock will run in low-power mode
   * Ambient light sensor

 [Video of how it looks like](https://www.youtube.com/watch?v=0dwTC5q5t4M)

 [Older writeup](http://yetifrisstlama.blogspot.com/2018/02/the-esp32-pinball-rgb-matrix-animation.html)

 # Building
 Needs [platform.io](https://platformio.org/) installed.

-WIFI credentials can optionally be set in `platform.ini`.
-At run-time these will be overwritten by the `wifi_ssid` and `wifi_pw` entries in `settings.json`, if they exist.

 To install the toolchain and build the project: